spryker/spryker-docs/docs/pbc/all/cart-and-checkout/tutorials-and-howtos/tutorial-checkout-and-step-engine.md

    4. Save and go to the **Voucher codes** tab, and generate the codes.

 2. In `VoucherStep`, implement the `execute()` method to calculate the new grand total after applying the discount.
 To do so, use `CalculationClient`:
    1. Add the voucher code to a discount transfer object.
+(Do not forget to add the proper use-statement for that class)
    2. The `CalculationClient` in the checkout works only with the `quoteTransfer`; thus, add the discount transfer back to the `quoteTransfer` using the method `$quoteTransfer→addVoucherDiscount()`.
    3. Call the method `recalculate()` from the `CalculationClient` and pass the `quoteTransfer` as a parameter and the discount should be applied.